Looking for information on Croatian visas? How and where to get one, how about the Schengen zone, and getting visas on the border.

 - Passport or ID entering Croatia

 Croatian visas are not required by citizens of other EU countries, the USA, Canada, Australia and New Zealand.
 Nationals of these countries are allowed to freely enter Croatia for a maximum 90-day stay over 180 days.
+After that, things are much simpler for citizens of EU countries than they are for third-country citizens.

 For the individual visa requirements of other countries, the Ministry of Foreign Affairs provides information on a country by country basis through a searchable website.